ambekarsameer96/ambekarsameer96.github.io/_pages/about.md

 Recently one of my works has been published at the 16th European Conference On Computer Vision, ECCV 2020 conference as a Spotlight paper.
 Previously, I was working as a Researcher at Indian Council of Medical Research (ICMR).

-At IIT Delhi, I am working under the guidance of Prof.Prathosh A.P. and Prof.Jayadeva.
 Prior to working at IITD, I was working at Indian Council of Medical Research (ICMR) under the guidance of Dr.Subarna Roy (Scientist F), Mr. Pramod Kumar (Scientist C).

 *Research Interests: Deep Learning, Computer Vision, Machine Learning*

+As a part of my Recreational activity, I like to play the Indian Flute.

 > 'One child, one teacher, one book, one pen can change the world.'